A proposal is a written offer to solve a technical problem

 new businesses.
 Here is where strategy of presentation

-of the means by which presentation may be made more
+the means by which presentation may be made more effective.

-for making the most of whatever potential advantages
+explore the possibilities for making the most of whatever

-ourselves by believing that “the facts speak for themselves.”
+by believing that “the facts speak for themselves.”
+This

-This fallacy has led many a writer to excuse himself
+fallacy has led many a writer to excuse himself from taking

-from taking the extra pains that are needed to transform
+the extra pains that are needed to transform a mediocre

-a mediocre presentation into an effective one.
-The truth
+presentation into an effective one.
+The truth is that

-is that the facts never speak for themselves.
-They must
+the facts never speak for themselves.
+They must be carefully

-presented in language that the reader will not only
+language that the reader will not only understand easily,

 The

-emphasize, (3) writing a rough draft and planning illustrations
+(3) writing a rough draft and planning illustrations and

 PRELIMINARY